isomerpages/mddi-corp/media-centre/press-releases/_posts/2024-09-24-post-Minister Josephine Teo’s comments on the “Unlocking Potential: Digital Cooperation for DPI” panel.md

 </p>
 <p><strong>Minister Teo:</strong> Thank you very much, and we feel very honoured
 to be part of this very important and meaningful initiative.
-Perhaps I'll organize my remarks along three lines.</p>
+Perhaps I'll organise my remarks along three lines.</p>
 <p>Firstly, I wanted to share our takeaways and lessons learned when it comes
 to digital inclusion.
 Singapore, as you know, is a very small island, so compared to some of the challenges that our colleagues face in terms of